-Other assets include well materials such as pumps and rotors, advances on well drilling, deposits, and in fiscal 2021, the prepayment balance with a gas supplier for gas that was delivered to PGP and redelivered to Patriots Energy Group in fiscal 2022.
+Other assets include well materials such as pumps and rotors, advances on well drilling, and deposits.
 The well materials are used in PGP's gas production operations in Pool 3 and are held at cost on the statements of net position.